Welcome to the fifth part of our series on the most influential and noteworthy BA advertising of the past 50 years.

-In a TV advert that says just enough, but not too much to spoil Christmas for many young children and their parents, a child when told by her father that he has won tickets to Lapland on Concorde replies “I don’t believe in Concorde”.
+In a TV advert that says just enough, but not too much to spoil Christmas for many young children and their parents.
+When told by her father that he has won tickets to Lapland on Concorde a child replies “I don’t believe in Concorde”.

 Club Europe Space Seats

 BA’s current short-haul business class brand, Club Europe, was first introduced in 1988.

 The cabin underwent a relaunch in 1994 as BA introduced wider convertible seats.